0xpolarzero/french-political-acquaintances-graph-3D/README.md

 http://www.packomania.com/

 [ ] Fix color not adapting
+[ ] 🚩 Change hovered control with raycaster
 [ ] Keep group name in hint when clicked.current
 [ ] Display informations in modal on click on hint
 [ ] use scoreCohesion to break the sphere more or less (fragment)